orcfax/orcfax-examples/README.md

 > ⚠️ These dapps are for demonstration purposes only

-This repo contains some demo dapps that utilize Orcfax oracle feeds.
+This repo contains some demo dApps that utilize Orcfax oracle feeds.

 ## About